Fishing the great fisheries of Connemara, Wild Atlantic Way, West coast of Ireland

 Fishing season opens 1st February and closes end of October.
 No license is required.
 Click here to book your next coarse fishing safari!

 Connemara is also home to some of Ireland’s finest beaches, with wide stretches of pure white sands lapped by a turquoise ocean.
 Wonderful shore and boat sea fishing is available everywhere around Connemara’s magnificent coast line and islands.
 Connemara Wild Escapes has everything from serious giant skate and shark fishing to family fun fishing from the shoreline.
 Reasonably priced boat hire and charters are available and Connemara Wild Escapes will help you to reach the prime spots.
 Like all fishing local knowledge is the secret to success and Connemara Wild Escapes can assist with skippers and guides.
-Click here to choose your Connemara sea fishing safari.
+BOOK NOW for your next Connemara sea fishing safari.

 For those accompanying the intrepid fisherman who doesn’t like fishing there are a range of alternative activity packages to choose from: walking, cycling, leisure and adventure.
 Whether you are on your own or want to organise a group get together Connemara Wild Escapes will organise it for you, phone us on 00353 95 49052 or email firstname.lastname@example.org.
 Package trips not for you, contact us to arrange your own bespoke activity tour – email@example.com